Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI

 \subsubsection{Study 2}

-In the first study (Study 1), we observed that the number of options could affect the participants' choices, and that we see a drastically different trend with different design problems, especially those with 8 design options versus those with 2 or 16 options.
-We conducted the second study to identify whether the irregularity is due to the design problem itself or to the order in which the design problems were shown.
-We recruited 127 STEM students at the U.S. research university through an engineering design related course.
+For the second study, we recruited 127 STEM students at the U.S. research university through an engineering design related course.
 The second study has two different survey design conditions.
-The first condition, Study 2A, presents the design problems in the order of 2-option, 8-option, and 16-option, identical to the first study.
-The second version of the survey, Study 2B, presents the design problems in the order of 2-option, 16-option, and 8-option.
+The first condition, Study 2A (63 participants), presents the design problems in the order of 2-option, 8-option, and 16-option, identical to the first study.
+The second version of the survey, Study 2B (64 participants), presents the design problems in the order of 2-option, 16-option, and 8-option.
 Both versions of the survey are identical in all aspects other than the order in which the design problems are shown.
-The design problems and the design options are the same as those used in the first study.
+The design problems and the design options are the same as those used in the first study. \footnotemark